dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

-Storing music as a list of instructions for a synthesiser takes *very* little disk space (think of sheet music), whereas storing digital audio eats disk space for breakfast (think of uncompressed audio files).
+Storing music as a list of instructions for a synthesiser takes *very* little disk space (think of sheet music), whereas storing digital audio eats disk space for breakfast (think of uncompressed or even lossless audio files).
 Consequently, the vast majority of DOS games use some kind of synthesiser for music, and digital audio is generally reserved for sound effects and speech only.

 These game demos don't have any digital sound effects; they all just use the OPL chip of the Sound Blaster for both music and some limited sound effects.
-The game is clever enough to auto-detect our OPL-equipped Sound Blaster 16 (the default sound card emulated by DOSBox), so we'll get OPL sound by simply just starting `SAMPLER.EXE`.
+The game is clever enough to auto-detect our OPL-equipped Sound Blaster 16 (the default sound card emulated by DOSBox), so we'll get OPL sound by simply starting `SAMPLER.EXE`.

 Of course, we can enhance the OPL music by adding reverb and chorus effects to it, just as we've done with Prince of Persia.
 Unless you're an absolute